Diabetes can make it difficult for a person's body to maintain a steady temperature and to produce the right amount of sweat to keep the body cool.

 - trouble cooling down, even after minor tasks

-- becoming overheated during minor physical tasks
+- becoming overheated during minor physical tasks or a warm environment

 - facial flushing